cubiclesoft/php-csprng/docs/random.md

 Parameters:

-* $freqmap - A reference to an array containing a frenquency map.
+* $freqmap - A reference to an array containing a frequency map.
 * $len - An integer specifying the length of the returned string in bytes.
 * $separator - A string specifying the character(s) to use to separate restarts (Default is "-").